 We’re talking about endless valleys sculpted by none other than Mother Nature herself, topped with the whimsical fairy chimneys that Cappadocia is famous for.

 And guess what?
-The best views over the region are easy to reach from quaint Avanos town.
+The best views of the region are easy to reach from the quaint town of Avanos.

 Get ready to fill your camera roll with shots of panoramas that look like they’re straight out of a fantasy novel.